 About 750,000 years ago some of our ancestors made a wood fire in a cave in the south of France near Marseilles.
 From such early fires until about the year 1800 energy supply changed little.
-The system relied on carbon, like a mesquite grill.
+The system relied on carbon, like a backwoods blackpot still.